bet4a/d3wiki/Pack-Layout.md

 }
 ```

 The children accessor is first invoked for root node in the hierarchy.
-If the accessor returns null, then the node is assumed to be a leaf node and the layout traversal terminates.
+If the accessor returns `null`, then the node is assumed to be a leaf node and the layout traversal terminates.
 Otherwise, the accessor should return an array of data elements representing the child nodes.

 <a name="sort" href="#sort">#</a> pack.<b>sort</b>([<i>comparator</i>])

 If *comparator* is specified, sets the sort order of sibling nodes for the layout using the specified comparator function.
-If *comparator* is not specified, returns the current group sort order, which defaults to ascending order by the associated input data's numeric value attribute:
+If *comparator* is not specified, returns the current group sort order, which defaults to ascending order by the associated input data's numeric `value` attribute:

 ```javascript
 function comparator(a, b) {